cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 Ugh, this unfortunately introduces a nasty complication in our design.

-We don't want a player's deck to become immune to SAN damage, or immune to crits.
+We don't want a player's deck to become _immune to SAN damage_ (no swords), or immune to crits (no crit cards).

 So here's the ruling: when a player loses SAN, they hand their deck to the GM, to remove cards behind a screen.

+The GM doesn't say _which_ cards they remove. **Players Can Be Discouraged From Closely Examining Their Decks**.

+It's up to the GM what to remove here, although I recommend something like the following order:

-The GM then carefully _only removes Pentacles, Cups, or Wands_ until only Swords and Major Arcana remain.
+The GM starts by _only removing Pentacles, Cups, or Wands_ until only Swords and Major Arcana remain.

+They can pull a few unimportant Major Arcana if the player is becoming _too unstoppable_ at skill checks.

 That will carry them through the first 42 points of SAN damage.

-Then, we remove _either Major Arcana_ or _Swords_, trying to keep a sort of 50-50 balance between the two, but carefully leaving The Fool and The Moon as the second-to-last and final removal of the deck.
+Then, we remove _either Major Arcana_ or _Swords_, trying to keep a sort of 50-50 balance between the two, but carefully leaving The Fool and The Moon as the second-to-last and final card removals of the deck.
 Once the Moon is removed, the character is - well, a {{<sidenote lunatic>}} it's a moon joke {{</sidenote>}}.

 ### Again, Doesn't That Make Their Skill Checks Way Too Strong?